 Devyani International and Sapphire Foods Announce Merger to Form India’s Largest F&B Platform

-Devyani International and Sapphire Foods India Ltd. have approved a transformative merger that will bring together their operations to form one of India’s largest food and beverage (F&B) platforms — spanning over 3,000 outlets across India and overseas with a projected annual turnover of around ₹8,000 crore (over $1 billion).
-Under the deal, the boards …
+The recent **India F&B merger** between Devyani International and Sapphire Foods India Ltd. marks a significant consolidation, set to create one of the nation's largest food and beverage platforms.
+This transformative deal will unite their operations, spanning over 3,000 outlets both in India and overseas, with an ambitious projected annual turnover nearing ₹8,000 crore (over $1 billion).

 Devyani International and Sapphire Foods India Ltd. have approved a transformative merger that will bring together their operations to form one of India’s largest food and beverage (F&B) platforms — spanning over 3,000 outlets across India and overseas with a projected annual turnover of around ₹8,000 crore (over $1 billion).